 Before battery packs were available, miners got their lighting from candles, which were worn on their hats or placed into the walls; seal-oil lamps and then carbide lamps.
 More than half of the ore was loaded by hand with shovels, and horses were used to transport it before automation and conveyor belts came into use.
 Tools and shovels left behind by miners, remnants of calcium carbide, and a horse stable with a feed box can be seen on the mine tour.

-A jacket is recommended, as the temperature inside the mine is a constant 47 F. Hard hats must be worn on the mine tour.
+A jacket is recommended, as the temperature inside the mine is a constant 47 F; appropriate footwear also is recommended.
+Hard hats must be worn on the mine tour.